dima-bzz/docker-offline-install/README.md

 3. cd into the relevant distribution directory of the scripts `cd Ubuntu`
 4. Run the download script with sudo: `sudo ./docker-download.sh`
-5. If all goes well, there should be gzip file named *docker_mirror.release.architecture.tar.gz* in the directory you ran the script from.
+5. If all goes well, there should be gzip file named *docker_offline.release.architecture.tar.gz* in the directory you ran the script from.
    Copy this file, **and** the *docker-install.sh* script to your media (i.e. cdrom, usb etc...)

 ### On the source (online) computer a auto mode using docker: